-Safer Working Practice training is undertaken every 2 years to remind staff of code of conduct and behaviour expectations.
+Safer Working Practice training is undertaken every 2 years and headteacher provides regular reminders regarding staff of code of conduct and behaviour expectations.
+This is important to avoid any culture slippage or erosion of the code of conduct and values we expect from all staff.